 A new Community Health Service Building has been constructed on the eastern side of the hospital campus.
 The $30 million building accommodates a variety of essential health services including speech pathology, occupational therapy, dental surgery, postnatal services, adult and child mental health, chronic disease clinical rehabilitation, acute post-acute care and physiotherapy.

 New Inpatient Building

-Construction is underway on a new 20-bed inpatient building on the eastern side of the hospital campus.
+Construction is nearing completion on a new 20-bed inpatient building on the eastern side of the hospital campus.
 The new building will accommodate a dedicated inpatient palliative care unit and a specialist inpatient geriatric medical unit.
 Construction is expected to be completed in 2020.

 Mona Vale Hospital’s helicopter facility has been relocated to enable the construction of a new inpatient building.
 The new location is approximately 100m to the north of the previous helipad.